The Greater Sunrise Oil and Gas Project

 In late August, Woodside confirmed that it will use floating LNG for its Browse field and continues to prefer FLNG for Sunrise as well.
 A few days later, Timor-Leste offered to invest $800 million in an onshore LNG plant on Timor-Leste's south coast, which was also reported by ABC television (audio).

-In late November, Timor-Leste re-opened the public debate on maritime boundaries, with possibly illegal Australian actions in 2004 and 2013. -- extensive details here.
+In late November 2013, Timor-Leste re-opened the public debate on maritime boundaries, with possibly illegal Australian actions in 2004 and 2013. -- extensive details here.
 At the same time, ANP President Gualdino da Silva told the Australian Financial Review that Timor-Leste continues to prefer an onshore LNG plant in its territory to "unproven" floating technology.
-On 10 December, Petroleum Minister Alfredo Pires told AFR that Woodisde had presented a "Concept Study" for Timor-Leste LNG, and he told ABC radio (audio) that Timor-Leste is ready to invest two billion dollars in the project.
+On 10 December, Petroleum Minister Alfredo Pires told AFR that Woodside had presented a "Concept Study" for Timor-Leste LNG, and he told ABC radio (audio) that Timor-Leste is ready to invest two billion dollars in the project.

 We will continue to update this web page with new developments and information on the Sunrise project.